ComposableFi/composable/docs/docs/technology/cvm/lowering-routing.md

 As above `F`, but D and C has Contracts.

-Also D and C can do full CVM hops, why not just do cheaper PFM?s
+Also D and C can do full CVM hops, why not just do cheaper PFM with direct WASM hooks of adapters?

 ### G